phenocare/fibers/content/_index.md

 -	Enjoy up to three days of the study meals.

 ## **Can you help The FIBRE Study?**
 If you are aged between 18 and 70, you may be eligible to participate in this study.
-[Register for the trial here](Register.docx)

 ## **About the FIBRE Study**
 Consuming dietary fibre has the potential to reduce our risk of disease.
 Unfortunately, Australians are not eating enough dietary fibre on a daily basis.